 - Lemon juice.

-Your best bet is to wait this one out.
+Don’t worry about lightening this line at home.
+Your best bet is to wait for this one out.
 Most cases resolve on their own post-baby.

 In the meantime, avoid bleaching creams and exposing your belly to direct sunlight.

-Often referred to as the mask of pregnancy, this skin change manifests itself in brown facial patches on the cheeks, forehead, nose, and/or chin.
+Often referred to as the mask of pregnancy, this skin change manifests itself in brown facial patches on the cheeks, forehead, nose, or chin.